sachadavies/amads/docs/developer_notes/modules.rst

 --------------------------------

-In VScode, you can set PYTHONPATH to include the parent directory, but I think we need there to be a directory actually named musmart (or whatever it's called) in order to import it that way into test modules.
+In VScode, you can set PYTHONPATH to include the parent directory, but I think we need there to be a directory actually named amads (or whatever it's called) in order to import it that way into test modules.